Akshat050/MAFT/README.md

 ## 📞 **Contact**

-For questions and feedback, please open an issue on GitHub or contact us at [maft-research@example.com].
+For questions and feedback, please open an issue on GitHub or contact us at [bhatt.ak@northeastern.edu].